 The last data pre-processing step proposed in [7] is transaction identification, which divides individual visit sessions into transactions.
 Two transaction identification approaches are proposed: Reference Length approach and Maximal Forward Reference approach, both of which have been widely applied in web mining.
 Rather than dividing sessions into arbitrary transactions, we identify sub-sessions with coherent information needs.
 We call these sub-sessions missions.
 We assume that a visitor may have different information needs to fulfill during a visit, but we make no assumption on the sequence in which these needs are fulfilled.
-In the case of transactions in [7], it is assumed that one information need is fulfilled after the other.
-A mission would model a sub-session related to one of these information needs, and would allow overlap between missions, which would represent a concurrent search in the site.
+In the case of transactions in [7], it is assumed that one information needs, and would allow overlap between missions, which would represent a concurrent search in the site.

-Now how do we identify missions?
 The first approach we proposed to identify missions is based on web content [11].
-While in the transaction-based model, pages are labeled as content pages and auxiliary pages, and a transaction is simply a sequence of auxiliary pages that ends with a content page, in the mission-based model we propose, the identified sequence is based on the real content of pages.
+While in the transactionbased model, pages are labeled as content pages and auxiliary pages, and a transaction is simply a sequence of auxiliary pages that ends with a content page, in the mission-based model we proposed, the identified sequence is based on the real content of pages.
 Indeed, a content page in the transaction-based model is identified simply based on the time spent on that page, or on backtracking in the visitor's navigation.
 We argue that missions could better model users' navigational behavior than transactions.
 In our model, users visit a web site with concurrent goals, i.e., different information needs.
-For example, a user could fulfill two goals in a visit session: a, b, c, d, in which pages a and c contribute to one goal, while pages b and d contribute to the other.
+For example, a user could fulfill two goals in a visit session: a, b, c, d, in which pages a and c contribute to one goal, while pages b and dcontribute to the other.
 Since pages related to a given goal in a visit session are generally supposed to be content coherent, whether they are neighbouring each other or not, we use page content to identify missions within a visit session.

 All web site pages are clustered based on their content, and these clusters are used to identify content coherent clicks in a session.
 Let us give an example to illustrate this point.
-Suppose the text clustering algorithm groups web pages a, b, c, and e, web pages a, b, c, and f, and web pages a, c and d into threedifferent content clusters (please note that our text clustering algorithm is a softclustering one, which allows a web page to be clustered into several clusters).Then for a visit session: <math>a, b, c, d, e, f, our system identifies three missions as follows: mission 1: (a, b, c, e); mission 2: (a, b, c, f); and mission 3: (a, c, d).
+Suppose the text clustering algorithm groups web pages a, b, c, and e, web pages a, b, c, and f, and web pages a, c and d into three different content clusters (please note that our text clustering algorithm is a soft clustering one, which allows a web page to be clustered into several clusters).
+Then for a visit session: <math>a, b, c, d, e, f, our system identifies three missions as follows: mission 1: (a, b, c, e); mission 2: (a, b, c, f); and mission 3: (a, c, d).
 As seen in this example, mission identification in our system is different from transaction identification in that we can group web pages into one mission even if they are not sequential in a visit session.
 We can see that our mission-based model subsumes the transaction-based model, since missions could become transactions if visitors fulfill their information needs sequentially.